On worker nodes jobs get not valid production proxy

 parts = re.findall('/CN=[0-9]+', DN) if len(parts) > 7: <ERROR>

-#7 Updated by Shreyas Bhat about 1 year ago
+#7 Updated by Shreyas Bhat over 1 year ago

 - Assignee changed from Shreyas Bhat to Dennis Box

 So this is now fixed in jobsub client, and I've pushed the branch 19547 to redmine.
 Please check it out, Dennis, and merge it into 1.2.9 if you think it looks good.